daira/wg-plonkish/src/draft-name-plonkish-00.md

 Plonkish arithmetization depends on a field over a prime modulus `p`.
 Integers taken modulo the field modulus `p` are called field elements and their type is denoted as `Fp`; arithmetic operations on field elements are implicitly performed modulo `p`.
 We denote the additive identity by `0` and the multiplicative identity by `1`.
 We denote the sum, difference, and product of two field elements using the `+`, `-`, and `·` operators, respectively.

+`Nat` refers to the type of natural numbers, and `Int` to the type of integers.

 The notation `a..b` means the sequence of integers from `a` (inclusive) to `b` (exclusive) in ascending order.

 The notation `x : T` means that `x` is of type `T`.